Factbox: Obama, Romney solutions to stimulating the economy

 FISCAL POLICY

-Obama has proposed cutting the government budget deficit by more than $4 trillion over the next decade by allowing the Bush tax cuts for upper-income Americans to expire and by eliminating loopholes.
+Obama has proposed cutting the government budget deficit by more than $4 trillion over the next decade by allowing tax cuts for upper-income Americans enacted during the George W. Bush administration to expire and by eliminating loopholes.
 Half of the money saved from ending the wars in Iraq and Afghanistan would be used to reduce the deficit.

 Romney wants to cut marginal tax rates for individuals by 20 percent and broaden the tax base by closing loopholes.
 He would keep all the Bush tax cuts in place in a plan he says would be revenue-neutral.
 Obama has charged the numbers do not add up.